Adding events to your itinerary does not register you for these events. Please be sure to formally register with your class or association

 Cornell University Chorus and Glee Club

 The Cornell University Women's Chorus and Men's Glee Club are two of the oldest student-run organizations at Cornell University.
 The members of the chorus and glee club represent students from all 11 undergraduate and graduate schools and colleges at Cornell who share a passion for music.
 The groups perform their own unique repertoire and collaborate annually on a major work.
 Their repertoire ranges from liturgical settings to folk songs, from works of the Renaissance period to contemporary music.
-Under the direction of John Rowehl, each group annually commissions a new choral piece for performance.
+Under the direction of Robert Isaacs, each group annually commissions a new choral piece for performance.
 The groups have a long-standing tradition of performance tours, including trips to Russia, Brazil, Italy, England, Singapore, and Venezuela.

 |Cornell University Chorus and Glee Club Concert|